Hops, Hemp and Cannabis Packaging Guide

 Initial Packaging Considerations and Equipment Options

-Reclosing bags of hops, solutions for maintaining freshness.
+Reclosing bags of hops and hemp, solutions for maintaining freshness.

 Simple options for home brewing, how to keep your stock fresh.